Greece

 ELTE has established a Disciplinary Council, which consists of the Board of ELTE and two members of the Legal Counsel of the State.
 The ELTE’s Quality Control Board (SPE) is tasked with carrying out the investigative procedures while the Disciplinary Council issues sanctions.

-According to Institute of Certified Accountants of Greece (SOEL), the I&D system operated by ELTE partially complies with the best practices of SMO 6 and legislative changes would help to harmonize the existing I&D procedures with best practices.
+According to Institute of Certified Accountants of Greece (SOEL), the I&D system operated by ELTE almost fully complies with the best practices of SMO 6 with the exception of there not being a process for the independent review of complaints.

 Current Status: Partially Adopted